jvpeluso/Salary-prediction-project/readme.md

 **_Features update_**

-To be able to use the *companyID* feature in the machine learning algorithm, a we update it, filtering only the the numerical code of the companies.
+To be able to use the *companyID* feature in the machine learning algorithm we update it, filtering only the numerical code of the companies.

 ## 6. Model development